A STORY OF PIONEER SPIRIT AND SURVIVAL

 Western Jewish pioneers, those of the silver screen and real life, are a largely forgotten chapter in US History.
 And yet, they played a definitive and often colorful role shaping the expansion of the United States.
 There were nationally known names such as Levi Strauss, Samsonite founder Jesse Shwayder and the Guggenheim family, who built their great fortunes through grit and determination in California and Colorado.
 And there were also lesser-known characters such as Solomon Bibo, a Prussian immigrant, who became a non-Native American tribal leader in New Mexico and Solomon Carvalho, a Sephardic painter and photographer who spent the mid-1800s documenting the territories of Kansas, Colorado and Utah.
 Wyatt Earp’s wife, Josephine Marcus Earp, was a Jewish dancer whose beauty is rumored to have triggered the fight at the OK Corral.
 And by the end of the 19th Century nearly every notorious Wild West town, including Deadwood and Tombstone, had a Jewish mayor.

 The wagon trains that moved westward with Jewish families traveled for the same reason as many settlers: opportunity.
-Religious persecution and poverty in Europe forced thousands of Jewish immigrants to search for a better life in America.
+Continuous cycles of anti-Jewish oppression, deadly violence and forced poverty in Europe forced over a million Jewish refugees to seek out a better life in America.
 The antisemitism and tenements found in New York City, however, did not offer the respite many Jews were seeking.
 By 1912, it is estimated over 100,000 Jews had migrated to the Wild West.
 They put down roots and, today, they epitomize the important legacy of immigration in America.